 What is a fund master?

 A fund master is a solution in which fund data is consolidated and centralized into one single golden copy of what an investable fund strategy looks like.
-It allows firms to more accurately and easily onboard or launch new funds, create relationships between funds and relevant domains such as accounts, clients, and benchmarks, and establish and maintain fund strategy hierarchies.
+It can be understood as a version of a security master, but for funds instead of individual securities.
+Fund masters allow firms to more accurately and easily onboard or launch new funds, create relationships between funds and relevant domains such as accounts, clients, and benchmarks, and establish and maintain fund strategy hierarchies.
 This data is then propagated to all systems that need information around that fund, such as publishing/reporting systems, retail websites, and CRM databases like SalesForce.

 Why Do I need it?

 One practical example is new fund launches.
-When an investment committee decides to launch a new fund or strategy, there are multiple departments such as legal, fund admin, or marketing, which need to input critical data elements.
-A fund master provides the framework to track those data elements, as well as the processes that track SLA’s around the launch process, across all departments in the organization.
+When an investment committee decides to launch a new fund or strategy, there are multiple departments such as legal, fund administration or marketing, which need to input critical data elements.
+A fund master provides the framework to track those data elements, as well as the processes that track service level agreements (SLAs) around the launch process, across all departments in the organization.

 What should I look for in a good one?